rebelwarrior/numenera/setting/ninth-world.md

 Exports: Cattle (Kordech shiul), luxury goods like Wind-riders gliders
 Trades: luxury goods, numenera, scholars
 Known for: __Qi__, the Amber Pope's residence, luxury goods, university.
 If Naveren's rich are concerned with propriety and never out-shinning their queen, Draolis is all about showing off your wealth.
-Separated from its rival Navarene by the dangerous wilderness called the Dark Hills, Draolis is a country where merchants rule.
+Separated from its rival Navarene by the dangerous wilderness, called the Dark Hills, Draolis is a country where merchants rule.
 It is the biggest kingdom in terms of population, and its capital Qi: the biggest city in Steadfast.
 Qi has a population of half a million, is the residence of the Amber Pope, location of the most famous University, and is known for its air balloons that move the populace like gondolas in the air from one area to the next.
 These air balloons and dirigibles have a very short range, but are adequate for transporting people and goods within the city.
 The Amber Pope lives in the Durkhal complex, which is like a city of its own inside of Qi.
 The countryside is very much agricultural except the area of Kordech, south of the Dark Hills, which has a large cattle processing complex.
 Secret: The Amber Papacy works to prevent Draolis from openly warring with Navarene.
 Government: Plutocracy (ruled by rich merchants)